revaturelabs/interviewquestions/Java/Threads/Deadlock and Starvation.md

 <blockquote>

  -  Using the below methods we can remove the starvation.

-`Thread.yield()`-when the thread in the process after releasing the lock gets a fair chance to occupy the C.P.U. and can get time to complete its execution till the original thread again gets the control over the C.P.U.
+`Thread.yield()`-When the thread in the process after releasing the lock gets a fair chance to occupy the C.P.U. and can get time to complete its execution till the original thread again gets the control over the C.P.U.
-`Thread.sleep()` -method to given chance to other Threads for execution.
+`Thread.sleep()` -Method to given chance to other Threads for execution.

  </details>